Cartogenic/woo-poly-integration/README.md

 # [WooPoly](https://github.com/decarvalho/woopoly/)

+** Update 18/08/2016: ** Hyyan has resume development of his plugin.
+My focus from now on is to port the but fixes to his plugin version, so that they can be made accessible to all users via Wordpress reporsitory.
+Therefore, ** _I don't plan to continue to develop further this fork.
+The 1.0.2 is the last release._ **

 This Wordpress plugin makes it possible to run multilingual e-commerce sites using WooCommerce and Polylang.

 This is a fork of the [Hyyan WooCommerce Polylang Integration](https://wordpress.org/plugins/woo-poly-integration/)